sktw/rainfall-rescue-tools-chrome-extension/README.md

 - A vertical 'ruler' to highlight the column being transcribed.
 Use the horizontal scrollbar on the image viewer to move the column under the highlighter.

+- A modified 'Finished' / 'Already seen' warning banner.
+The banner appears more prominently across the middle of the image.

 A major advantage of the scrollbars is that they maintain their positions when the next image is loaded.

 ## Usage